 Phytoplankton are often considered the main food source for filter feeders, but any organic matter in the water column can be consumed.
 Organic matter in the bay can be measured by quantifying chlorophyll concentrations.
 The Central and Northern California Ocean Observing System at Humboldt State University has chlorophyll-a (chl-a) fluorescence time series data from Arcata Bay.
-For data between 2003-2011, we calculated the annual average chlorophyll concentration for incoming tides at 3.2 micrograms per L (μg/L), and the concentration for outgoing tides at 2.7 μg/L. Harding (1973) reported average chl-a of 4.1 μg/L for Humboldt Bay during summer months, and found no horizontal trends within the bay.
-A conservative chlorophyll concentration estimate of 3 μg/L is used in our analysis.
+For data between 2003-2011, we calculated the seasonal mean chlorophyll concentration as 1.96 micrograms per L (μg/L) in winter, 3.18 in spring, 4.11 in summer, and 2.56 in fall.
+Harding (1973) reported average chl-a of 4.1 μg/L for Humboldt Bay during summer months, and found no horizontal trends within the bay.
+Based on CeNCOOS data, we use the annual mean chl-a concentration of 2.96 μg/L for calculations of phytoplankton standing stock.